by Max Vishnev

 Of course, it doesn’t hurt fundraising efforts that Google owns an entire city block 5 minutes away and that many of its well-paid employees live near the High Line.

 But you don’t have to be a media mogul or a Google employee to contribute.
-Anyone can become a High Line “member” for as low as $40 a month (they’ll even throw in the High Line magazine!).
+Anyone can become a High Line “member” and support this unique public space, which gets 98% of its funding from private sources (not the NYC Parks Dept).

 So next time someone pitches an idea that seems completely outlandish and unrealistic, don’t write it off right away.
 You never know, it might just be the next “High Line”!